Following the Fault Lines

 2. On December 2018, the Lectorate Design organized the symposium 'Fault Lines' at KABK.
 Find more information here.

-Alice Twemlow is a research professor at the Royal Academy of Art, The Hague (KABK) where she leads the Lectorate Design with the theme Design and the Deep Future.
-She is also associate professor at Leiden University in the Academy for Creative and Performing Arts, where she supervises design-focused PhD candidates.
-Previously, Twemlow was head of the Design Curating & Writing Master at Design Academy Eindhoven, and before that, she was founding chair of the Design Research, Writing & Criticism MA at the School of Visual Arts in New York.
-Twemlow writes about design for a range of publications, including Eye, Dirty Furniture, frieze, and Disegno.
-She has a PhD in Design History from The Royal College of Art and Victoria & Albert Museum, London, and is the author of Sifting the Trash: A History of Design Criticism (MIT Press, 2017).
+Alice Twemlow is a Research Professor at the Royal Academy of Art, The Hague (KABK) where she leads the Lectorate Design with the theme Design and the Deep Future.
+She is also Associate Professor at Leiden University in the Academy for Creative and Performing Arts, where she supervises design-focussed PhD candidates.
+Previously, Twemlow was Head of the Design Curating & Writing Master at Design Academy Eindhoven, and before that, she was Founding Chair of the Design Research, Writing & Criticism MA at the School of Visual Arts in New York.
+Twemlow writes about design for a range of publications, including Eye, Dirty Furniture, frieze and Disegno.
+She has a PhD in Design History from the Royal College of Art and Victoria & Albert Museum, London, and is the author of Sifting the Trash: A History of Design Criticism (MIT Press, 2017).